 Will I become addicted to Erectile Dysfunction medications like Viagra?
 What are the possible side effects?

 While Viagra and other ED medications aren’t physically addictive, it is very possible for people who use these medications improperly, at an overly high dose, or without a doctor’s prescription to become psychologically dependent on them.

 It is also imperative to note that abusing ED medications not only increases psychological dependence, but equally enhances the risk of other common side effects such as nasal congestion, headaches, vision issues, and possibly digestive issues.

-I'm worried about getting ED as my age advances.
+I'm worried about getting Erectile Dysfunction as my age advances.
 Are there any preemptive measures I can take?

 - You’ll need to quit smoking if you are a smoker.
 If you experience any trouble quitting, get help from professionals.